devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 ## Install GDK

-The `gdk install` command will clone the repositories, install the Gem bundles and set up basic configuration files.
-Pick one of the methods below.
+The `gdk install` command clones the repositories, installs the Gem bundles, and sets up basic configuration files.
+The command must be run within the directory GDK was initialized into.
+For example, if you ran `gdk init gdk-ce`, you would run `cd ./gdk-ce && gdk install`.

+Pick one of the installation methods below.
 If you don't have write access to the upstream repositories, you should use the 'Develop in a fork' method.

 In either case, use your Ruby version manager to run `gdk install` with the `gitlab-ce` Ruby version.
 The `gdk install` command will install from `https://gitlab.com/gitlab-org/gitlab-ce.git` by default.